nbagleymath/cerupp/README.md

 Please cite the CerUPP manual when using this code:

-N. Bagley, "CerUPP: Spectrally resolved ultrashort-pulse envelope propagation with applications to ceramic and crystal media," available at on researchgate at: https://doi.org/10.13140/RG.2.2.22683.43044
+N. Bagley, "CerUPP: Spectrally resolved ultrashort-pulse envelope propagation with applications to ceramic and crystal media," available on researchgate at: https://doi.org/10.13140/RG.2.2.22683.43044

 This manual provides details on theory, usage, and examples and should be the main point of reference for developers and users.